 Your Essential Guide to Chasing Waterfalls in Campbell River and Region

 There is a wealth of stunning waterfalls all over Vancouver Island.
-Highway 28 that winds its way between Campbell River and Gold River has over 70 waterfalls (in the rainy season).
+Highway 28 winds its way between Campbell River and Gold River has over 70 waterfalls (in the rainy season).
 Here are some of our favourites to explore!
 So grab a friend and go chasing waterfalls.
 Don’t forget to share your photos with us using #DiscoverCampbellRiver.

 Directions: Located about 2km out of town take Hwy 28, turn at Brewster Lake Rd and park in the day-use area.